When I try to fetch items from an Amazon DynamoDB table using a Query or Scan operation, the response doesn't return the complete results.

 Resolution

-This issue occurs under the following conditions:
+This issue occurs because of these two conditions:

 For more information, see Paginating table query results and Paginating the results.